RTX 5060 & RTX 5060 Ti release date, specs, and price confirmed

 Table of Contents

-Nvidia has now officially announced the RTX 5060 & RTX 5060 Ti release date, along with a list of specs and pricing details to sink your teeth into.
+Nvidia has officially announced the RTX 5060 & RTX 5060 Ti release date, along with a list of specs and pricing details to sink your teeth into.
 There are three new cards on the way, with the RTX 5060 Ti getting both 8GB and 16GB variants.
-The non-Ti 5060 will be coming at a later date.
+The non-Ti 5060 has now finally arrived as on May 19th, more than a month after the Ti cards.

 Nvidia has reportedly halted the production of most RTX 40-series cards, indicating that they’ve shifted their entire focus to the 50-series lineup, and we’ve finally made it down to the more budget-friendly options in the 5060 family.